 6. Weight Management:

 If your pet is overweight there is that much more internal pressure on his/her organs to function and perform properly, including the heart.
 The heart has to work that much harder to pump blood into the extremities of the body.
 It is best to keep your pets like lean mean fighting machines with plenty and plenty of exercise, even for seniors, although you would need to moderate their exercise plan.
-Check out our last blog post were there is a weight scale provided to see where your pet lies on that chart.
+Check out our last blog post where there is a weight scale provided to see where your pet lies on that chart.

 As always, consult with your veterinarian if you are planning to add anything new to your pets diet.